-5.1.1 Create media profile
+5.1.1 CreateProfile

 This operation creates a new media profile.
 The media profile shall be created in the device.

 A device implementing this service shall support the creation of media profiles as long as the number of existing profiles does not exceed the capability value MaximumNumberOfProfiles.